The singular use of “violin” infers all the other bowed instruments in an orchestra.

 There is nothing canned in this program except to create networking opportunities for students to pursue.
 After several semesters participants are engaged in client relations and customer service to include luthiers and major city arts foundations.

 The StringWizards structure resembles a grad school MBA program for working adults.
-Non-Profits and For-Profits have the same imperatives.
+Non-Profits companies and For-Profits companies have the same imperatives.
 Mr. Miles will manage the brunt of activities, but all will learn how to operate the data base and:

 keep the books,